hakoke/Discord_AI/README.md

 **You already have the service account JSON!** Just need to:

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
-2. Make sure your project `airy-boulevard-478121-f1` has:
+2. Make sure your Google Cloud project has:
    - **Vertex AI API** enabled
    - **Billing** enabled (your $300 credit applies here)
 3. That's it!
 Your JSON file already has the credentials